pitosalas/cleancont/output/2020-02-04-Some-great-links-for-02_05_2020.md

 ---
 title: "Some great links for  02/05/2020"
-subtitle: "* [How to Fake a Traffic Jam on Google Maps - VICE](<https://www.vice.com/en_us/article/9393w7/this-..."
+subtitle: "* How to Fake a Traffic Jam on Google Maps - VICE"
 category: "uncategorized"
 tags: []
 date: "2020-02-04"